Conflict Minerals Disclosure

 To gather this information, we conducted a reasonable country of origin inquiry in which we asked our direct suppliers to provide answers to the Responsible Minerals Initiative’s Conflict Minerals Reporting Template (the “Template”) regarding the products and materials they supply to Quanex.
 The Template is generally regarded as the most common reporting tool for conflict minerals content and sourcing information worldwide.

-Overall, we ultimately received responses from all of the 411 direct suppliers that we identified as being within the scope of our reasonable country of origin inquiry.
+Overall, we ultimately received responses from 428 (approximately 78%) of our 552 direct suppliers that we identified as being within the scope of our reasonable country of origin inquiry.
+Of the 124 non-responders, all but 2 supply our UK business operations.
 As such, we believe our reasonable country of origin inquiry and process was reasonably designed and performed in good faith, but there are inherent limitations in the information provided to us by third parties, including the possibility of information being inaccurate, incomplete or falsified despite our efforts to validate and confirm the information.

 III.
 Design of Due Diligence Framework